Harvesting San Marzano Tomatoes

 Final Conclusions

-Harvesting San Marzano tomatoes is not difficult at all, but you must be careful when picking them so as not to damage the tomato plant and allow the plant to continue its production.
-To learn more about the cultivation of this tomato variety I recommend you to read our article about growing San Marzano tomatoes.
+Harvesting San Marzano tomatoes is not difficult at all, but you must be careful when picking them not to damage the tomato plant and allow it to continue its production.
+To learn more about the cultivation of this tomato variety, I recommend you to read our article about growing San Marzano tomatoes.

-I hope this article will be of great help and that you will be able to obtain an abundant harvest of San Marzano tomatoes.
+I hope this article will be of great help and that you can obtain an abundant harvest of San Marzano tomatoes.
 Remember that you can store your tomatoes in different ways to enjoy them all year round.

 About Henry Morgan